cyanidecupcake/fab-moments-handbook/session2.md

 6. Project shipped -- (No later than 4 July)

-Using a pencil write your milestones on your calendar along with any tasks you would like to complete in any session.
-You can even assign specific tasks to group members so everyone knows that they are doing each session.
+Using a pencil, write your milestones on your calendar along with any tasks you would like to complete in the next session.
+You can even assign specific tasks to group members so everyone knows what they are doing next session.

 Place your calendar in your folder when finished.